Devon-McGrath-github/dorodoro/README.md

 ## Styling

 Really liked the colors used by Monokai Pro, but found I preferred One Dark Pro Darker over it (reminds me of Atom which is nostalgic).

 Monokai Pro will serve as the inspiration for the Apps colors.

-# Boilerplate from Next JS:
+## Boilerplate from Next JS

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).